onflow/freshmint/docs/nodejs.md

 You can mint NFTs to any existing edition.
 The input to each NFT is simply its edition ID and serial number.

-**However, there are several important steps you need to take to avoid leaking edition contents before they are revealed.**

-1. Always randomize the minting order.
+**IMPORTANT: always randomize the minting order.**

-   This prevents users from being able to guess an NFT's _serial number_ before it is revealed.

-2. If you want to mix scramble multiple editions, always mint their NFTs in a mixed batch, rather than by edition.

-   This prevents users from being able to guess an NFT's _edition_ before it is revealed.
+This prevents users from being able to guess an NFT's serial number before it is revealed.

 ```js
 // This example shows how to mint editions into separate buckets.